Higgs boson decay to charmonia via $c$-quark fragmentation: Calculational Formalism

 \subsection{Electroweak contributions}

 Besides the Feynman diagrams in Figs.~\ref{fig:qFrag}, \ref{fig:aFrag} and \ref{fig:gFrag}, we also consider the electroweak (EW) production mechanism through the $HZZ$ coupling, as shown in Fig.~\ref{fig:HZZ}.
 The color factors of these two Feynman diagrams are listed in Table~\ref{tab:ColorFactorHZZ}.
-The Feynman diagram in Fig.~\ref{fig:HZZ}(a) could give a sizable correction for the CS states productions for both its relatively larger color factor ($5$ times of the charm quark QCD fragmentation) and the resonance enhancement of the on-shell $Z$ splitting to a pair of free $c{\bar c}$.
+The Feynman diagram in Fig.~\ref{fig:HZZ}(a) could give a sizable correction for the color-singlet states productions for both its relatively larger color factor ($5$ times of the charm quark QCD fragmentation) and the resonance enhancement of the on-shell $Z$ splitting to a pair of free $c{\bar c}$.
 For Fig.~\ref{fig:HZZ}(b), one of the two $Z$ propagators could be very closed to $Z$ mass shell with $p_Z^2\leq m_H^2/2-4m_c^2 \simeq (88.34~ {\rm GeV})^2$, so its contribution is also non-negligible.
-Particularly, for the CO state production, where only Fig.~\ref{fig:HZZ}(b) exists, the EW correction can be quite large due to nearly on-shell $Z$ enhancement and the relatively larger color factor ($36$ times of the charm quark QCD fragmentation).
+Particularly, for the color-octet state production, where only Fig.~\ref{fig:HZZ}(b) exists, the EW correction can be quite large due to nearly on-shell $Z$ enhancement and the relatively larger color factor ($36$ times of the charm quark QCD fragmentation).
 We note this EW contribution possesses contamination to the charm-Yukawa coupling measurement.
-Numerical comparisons will be shown in the following section.
+The branching fractions for the $HZZ$ contribution are estimated to be around $6\times 10^{-7}$ for $J/\psi$ production and $3\times 10^{-6}$ for $\eta_c$ production.
+More detailed numerical comparisons will be shown in the following section.